howardsolutions/rethink-asyncjs/README.md

 👉 In computing sense, paralleism is expressed through threads

+👉 Parallelism is when tasks literally run (instantly) at the same time, e.g., on a multicore processor.

 👉 Paralleism is about Optimization <br />
 if I have a bunch of things, I don't wanna wait to do the second set of tasks until the first finished, If it's possible to do both at the same time, we can get things done faster - it much better